-The drawback of these approaches is the time-consuming setup, calibration, and the difficulty of adding or editing digital content.
+The drawback of these approaches is the time-consuming setup and calibrations and the fact that they do not provide an easy way to add or edit digital content.
 Most systems assume a model of the space and attributes of the objects that are preprogrammed.
 Although iCam requires a 3D model of the space, we provide a very quick and easy means to define that model.